Using the Review Tab of Microsoft Office Word 2007

 - Reviewing pane – the reviewing pane helps you to show revisions in a separate window.
 You can use either the horizontal or the vertical reviewing pane.

-- Accept – use the 'accept' command to accept the change and move to the next proposed change, accept change, accept all changes shown, or accept all changes in document.
+- Accept – use the 'accept' command to accept the change and move to the next proposed change, accept change, accept all changes shown, or accept all changes in the document.

-- Reject – use this command to reject the current change and move to the next proposed change, reject change, reject all changes shown, or reject all changes in document.
+- Reject – use this command to reject the current change and move to the next proposed change, reject change, reject all changes shown, or reject all changes in the document.

 - Previous – navigate to the previous revision that has been carried out in the document so that you either accept it or reject it.